etwatson/ccivr/README.md

 **Table.csv**: it contains a list of all extracted cis-NATs accompanied by their structural characteristics.
 **Summary.csv**: it contains the absolute number of each type of extracted cis-NATs with its percentages to the total genes.

-An example of "Table.csv" obtained from [the test file] (https://github.com/CCIVR/ccivr/blob/main/data/Test_file.csv), you can find [here](https://github.com/CCIVR/ccivr/blob/main/data/Table.csv).
+An example of "Table.csv" obtained from [the test file](https://github.com/CCIVR/ccivr/blob/main/data/Test_file.csv), you can find [here](https://github.com/CCIVR/ccivr/blob/main/data/Table.csv).

-An example of "Summary.csv" obtained from [the test file] (https://github.com/CCIVR/ccivr/blob/main/data/Test_file.csv), you can find [here](https://github.com/CCIVR/ccivr/blob/main/data/Summary.csv).
+An example of "Summary.csv" obtained from [the test file](https://github.com/CCIVR/ccivr/blob/main/data/Test_file.csv), you can find [here](https://github.com/CCIVR/ccivr/blob/main/data/Summary.csv).